What are transport corridors, why they're being built, and which are the transport corridor projects in Bristol

 The West of England Combined Authority are working with local councils, including Bristol, to develop and improve bus services in the region, in collaboration with bus operators.

-The West of England Combined Authority is also working on the A4 Bath to Bristol project.
+The West of England Combined Authority is also working on the A4 Bath to Bristol route and has now opened a consultation on the transport proposals, closing 2 December 2025.

 Find out more about transport corridor projects in the region.